-Definitions Safeguard Protect from harm or damage with an appropriate measure Individual Within this policy, 'Individual' represents children (under the age of 18), adults with a safeguarding need and adults with vulnerabilities Safeguarding Is the process of protecting vulnerable people, whether from crime or other forms of abuse.
-Radicalisation and Extremism is addressed within our Prevent Policy Vulnerability Describes the condition of being capable of being injured; difficult to defend; open to moral or ideological attack.
 Types of Abuse Physical abuse Is defined as the use of physical force that may result in bodily injury, physical pain, or impairment.
 Physical abuse may include but is not limited to such acts of violence striking, hitting, beating, pushing, shoving, shaking, kicking, pinching and burning.
 Emotional/psychological abuse A person subjecting another to behaviour that may result in psychological trauma, including anxiety, chronic depression, or post-traumatic stress disorder.
 Financial abuse Tactic used by abusers to limit and restrict their victims' access to their finances.
 For example, a young adult having their benefits taken away from them.
 Neglect by others Where a parent, carer or guardian will actively and knowingly fail to care for or address the basic needs of a child or vulnerable adult.
 For example, not feeding a child and/or leaving them in the same clothes and not helping them wash for days on end.
 Self-neglect Is any failure of an adult to take care of themselves?
 It could be a result of poor health, depression, cognitive problems or being physically unable to care for themselves.
 In this situation, family and carers would be expected to notice these signs and give or apply for appropriate care.
 Discriminatory abuse Is when you are picked out deliberately for unfair treatment because of a protected characteristic.
 For example, a vulnerable adult is picked on by an employer because of their disability.
 Organisational abuse Is where an institution fails to provide basic care.
 It is also related to gang culture where an individual is forced into committing crime for the financial gain of gang Officers.

-Unfamiliar terms (2021) Online Safety In simple terms, online safety refers to the act of staying safe online.
-It is also commonly known as internet safety, esafety and cyber safety.
+Unfamiliar terms (2021)

+Online Safety In simple terms, online safety refers to the act of staying safe online.
+It is also commonly known as internet safety, e- safety and cyber safety.
 It encompasses all technological devices which have access to the internet from PCs and laptops to smartphones and tablets.

-laptops to smartphones and tablets.
+88 4 111 141 B. A. A. L. L. Lei, C. A. Ser.
 Mental Health Mental health refers to cognitive, behavioral, and emotional well-being.
 It is all about how people think, feel, and behave.
-Child-on-child abuse Child-on-child abuse includes, but is not limited to:

-physical and sexual abuse

-sexual harassment and

-violence

-emotional harm

-on and offline bullying

-teenage relationship abuse

-Staff should understand that even if there

-are no reports of child-on-child abuse in

-their establishment, this doesn't mean it is

-not happening.

-Child sexual exploitation (CSE) is a type

-of sexual abuse.
-When a child or young

-person is exploited, they're given things,

-like gifts, drugs, money, status and

-affection, in exchange for performing

-sexual activities.
+Child-on-child abuse Child-on-child abuse includes, but is not limited to: • physical and sexual abuse • sexual harassment and violence • emotional harm • on and offline bullying • teenage relationship abuse Staff should understand that even if there are no reports of child-on-child abuse in their establishment, this doesn't mean it is not happening.
+Sexual exploitation Child sexual exploitation (CSE) is a type of sexual abuse.
+When a child or young person is exploited, they're given things, like gifts, drugs, money, status and affection, in exchange for performing sexual activities.
+Modern Slavery Modern slavery is a crime and a violation of fundamental human rights.
+It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another to exploit them for personal or commercial gain.
+(See relevant policy: Apprentify Modern Slavery Policy 22-23.docx) FGM (Female Genital Mutilation) FGM is when a female's genitals are deliberately altered or removed for non-medical reasons.
+It's also known as 'female circumcision' or 'cutting' but has many other names.
+It is illegal in the UK.